First-party cyber liability insurance protects small businesses against the financial impact of data breaches and cyberattacks.

 This policy is crucial for businesses that store sensitive client or customer information online, such as credit card numbers or Social Security numbers.

 What is the difference between first-party vs. third-party cyber insurance?

-Third-party insurance provides liability protection in case the insured company makes a mistake that results in a client or entity suffering a data breach or cyberattack.
+Third-party cyber liability insurance provides liability protection in case the insured company makes a mistake that results in a client suffering a data breach or cyberattack.
 It's a key policy for tech companies and IT consultants that could be blamed for errors that led to a breach.

 Another way of viewing this distinction:

 What are some common claim scenarios for first-party cyber liability insurance?